shenae/blessed-draft/README.md

 ### User Story
 As a __woman aged 25-45 years old__
-I want to __see a list of women in politics__
-So that I can __increase the number of women in politics and protect my rights__
+I want to __see a list of women in politics__ so that I can __increase the number of women in politics and protect my rights__

 ### Project Schedule table